Barak-S/Purple-Profile-Page/README.md

 - MongoDB
 - React.js in a TypeScript superset

+## Please also see the Algorithm Solution in the AlgorithmQuestion directory

 ### Use:

 - To Edit the Profile, go to either `/profile` in the URL, or click on the ProfileAvatar component in the top right of the nav bar.

 - From the EditProfile page, the folowing fields can be updated:

-- - Job Title
+* Job Title
-- - Current Company
+* Current Company
-- - Current Company
+* Current Company
-- - About Myself
+* About Myself
+* Phone Number

+#### Deliverables Missed:

+* Upload image - with 16:9 crop ratio
-- - Phone Number
+* Regex validation for Phone Number
+* Limit fields to 20 Characters
+* Hosting using AWS/Heroku